 - 8. Select Include Network Information, and/or Include Certificates as appropriate. - 9.
 Click Restore.
-A confirmation message appears to restore the previous configuration, click OK.
-Status about the restore process appears.
+You may see a message stating Some system information the configuration file includes are mismatched with the current configuration.
+Do you want to keep going restore?
+Please press OK to proceed.